StZiza/HAK_Template/ReadMe.txt

-Includes the template to my webpage.
+Includes the template to my web page.

+29th March 2015.